mozilla-services/remote-worker-server/docs/api/client.rst

 Receiving WebRTC Answer
 =======================

-If everything worked, you should receive the Gecko Answer.
+If everything worked, the gecko answer will be sent back:

 .. code-block:: json